LazaUK/AOAI-Whisper-Gradio/README.md

 - [Option 2 - Access to Whisper models via Azure AI Speech endpoint](https://github.com/LazaUK/AOAI-Whisper-Gradio/blob/main#option-2---access-to-whisper-models-via-azure-ai-speech-endpoint)

 ## Option 0 - Access to Whisper models in offline mode
 Whisper model can be consumed offline.
-As a trade-off, you may notice differences in its performance in comparison to an Azure based deployment.
+You may notice differences in its performance on the weaker local computers in comparison to an Azure based deployment.
+At the same time, this may serve certain scenarios where access to external resources is prohibited or not possible.

 To instantiate Web app with offline Whisper functionality, please follow these steps:
 1. Install gradio Python package.
 This will allow you to define and instantiate a Web app, that will run locally as a Web service.
 ```
 pip install --upgrade gradio